AxonIQ/running-axon-server/README.md

 * The Axon Server SE jar file: `axonserver.jar`
 * The Axon Server CLI jar file: `axonserver-cli.jar`
 * The Axon Server EE jar file (if applicable): `axonserver-ee.jar`

+There are some scripts that make life easy and will be repeated over several of the directories:
+* `startup.sh` will start Axon Server.
+* `shutdown.sh` will stop Axon Server.
+* `cleanup.sh` will clean the Axon Server created files.

+For clusters, the start and stop scripts expect the name of the node as parameter, cleanup will wipe all nodes.